ravgotrasahil/ravgotrasahil-github.io/teaching/learnR/tables/tables.md

     Lollapalooza?
 3. How like is a band to play either ACL *or* Lollapalooza?

+## Simple probabilities from tables

 Let’s address question 1: what is P(played Lollapalooza) for a randomly selected band in this sample?
-To answer this, we’ll use R’s `xtabs` function to tabulate the data according to whether a band played Lollapalooza (1) or not (0).
+To answer this, we’ll use R’s `xtabs` function to tabulate (i.e. count) the data according to whether a band played Lollapalooza (1) or not (0).

 ``` r
 xtabs(~lollapalooza, data=aclfest)